HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - prototype: used
   - event
   - type: used
-  - primitive types
+  - primitive types: used
-  - reference types
+  - reference types: used
   - flag: used
   - lexical scope
   - code block: used